marioTob/team_manager/README.md

 # team_manager

 ## Description:
-Team Management App - backend (rest framework) of an app that can be used by production companies to manage its employees on a production floor.
+Team Management App - backend (rest framework) of an app used by production company to manage its employees on a production floor.

-App is displaying list of all USERS (employees) and PLACES (workstations where work is performed), both with CRUD options.
+1. App is displaying lists of all USERS (employees) and PLACES (workstations where work is performed), both with CRUD operations.
+2. USERS have many-to-many relationship with PLACES through EXPERIENCE model (model with CRUD operations).
+3. EXPERIENCE model has additional field 'level' (which describes the experence of an emplyee in a given workstation - for example in the range of 0-5)
+-------4.
+You can display USER with information about his experiance by requesting single USER.

 ## Setting environment:
 1. **Clone Repository from GitHub** <br />